CrossRef/rest-api-doc/rest_api.md

 - v43, 2017-04-28, reminder on the wisdom of url-encoding
 - v44, 2017-04-28, clarify that field queries apply to `/works` route
 - v45, 2017-04-28, document `location` filter for `/funders` route
+- v46, 2017-06-14, minor text changes and new funder registry link

 ## Reporting issues, requesting features